AlexTMjugador/Rust-CUDA-quickstart/README.md

   with the versions they were meant to work with, even if the host system is much more up-to-date.
-- Carefully selecting Rust dependency versions, so that no crate in the dependency graph has an MSRV greater than what `nightly-2021-12-04`.
+- Carefully selecting Rust dependency versions, so that no crate in the dependency graph has an MSRV greater than `nightly-2021-12-04`.
 - Patching Rust dependencies as needed to get them to build and work on more environments.